01 of 04

 What Is the Membrane and Why Remove It?

-It also forms a barrier against your seasonings (like a dry rub), preventing those flavors from penetrating the meat.
-If you are cooking on a grill or smoker, the membrane will prevent the smoke flavors from fully penetrating the meat.
+It also forms a barrier against your seasonings (like a dry rub), preventing flavors from penetrating the meat.
+If you are cooking on a grill or smoker, the membrane will prevent the ribs from fully absorbing the smoky flavor.

 02 of 04